Be ready for sex whenever you're in the mood

 • Skin rash

-Because of these potential side effects, it’s important to talk with your healthcare provider before you consider using ExtenZe or any other male enhancement dietary supplements.
+Because of these potential side effects, it’s essential to talk with your healthcare provider before you consider using ExtenZe or any other over-the-counter male enhancement dietary supplements.

 As an FDA-approved medication, Viagra (and its generic counterpart, sildenafil) went through a long and thorough testing process before it came onto the market in the late 1990s.